-This new generation of skilled Rug Specialist men and women saw the family's Oriental Rug and Carpet legacy spread worldwide, as their families in turn, travelled and settled in the US, Denmark, Lebanon, France and the UK.
+This next generation of skilled Rug Specialist men and women saw the family's Oriental Rug and Carpet legacy spread worldwide, as their families in turn, travelled and settled in the US, Denmark, Lebanon, France and the UK.
 Mehdi also initially taught other willing apprentices, whose later generations became the senior oriental rug dealers that you see in Damascus today.

 Like his Grandfather Mehdi and his Uncle Kasim before him, Anas' father Suhil also choose to follow his passion for hand-woven rugs and carpets and complete the traditional eight-year Master Rug Craftsmen apprenticeship.
 He intially began his apprenticeship foundation with his Uncle Kasim at the family's Rug Gallery, with its Restoration and Cleaning workshops, before travelling on to continue his specialist rug studies under the tutorlidge of Masters of the Rug Craft across Central Asia.

-As well as being a highly respected Rug and Carpet Specialist, Rug Dealer and Master Craftsman, Suhil is also the former Director of the Ajami Rug Gallery – now officially retired, and was previously a long-standing Middle East Chamber of Business & Commerce Merchant Member.
+As well as being a highly respected Rug and Carpet Specialist, Rug Dealer and Master Craftsman, Suhil was also the Director of the family's Ajami Rug Gallery – now officially retired, and was previously a long-standing Middle East Chamber of Business & Commerce Merchant Member.
 Notwithstanding, he continues to share his knowledge and years of experience in the hand-woven rug and Oriental carpet field, with those eager to learn Rug Lore, from a long established and upstanding Master of the Rug Craft.